Easiest Pizza Dough with Fresh-Milled Flour – No-Yeast Recipe

 Roll the dough into a circle (or any shape) about 1/4″ thick.

 Transfer the dough to a prepared cast iron skillet, pizza stone, or baking sheet.
+Top with sauce, cheese, and your favorite toppings.

 Bake for 12-15 minutes or until the crust is cooked through and the cheese is bubbly, golden, and delicious.